-Frequency that forests-related issues are a scheduled agenda item Governance mechanisms into which forests- related issues are integrated Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance i.
-The Sustainability, Diversity and Public Policy Committee assists the Board with oversight of PepsiCo's policies, programs and risks concerning key sustainability matters.
-The committee typically Overseeing acquisitions and divestiturekey sustainabili meets 4x/year a directors with a international an qualifications ar for these meetin sustainability go deforestation.
-T integrated risk r top strategic, fir compliance, sate key sustainability matters.
-The committee typically meets 4x/year and is comprised of independent directors with a mix of public policy, risk, international and science-related skills, qualifications and experience.
-The key agenda item for these meetings is a review of progress on our sustainability goals, including those related to deforestation.
-The Board also oversees PepsiCo's integrated risk management framework to address top strategic, financial, operating, business, compliance, safety, reputational and other risks, Reviewing and guiding business planscompliance, salety, including forests-rel organization.Reviewing and guiding corporate responsibility strategy Reviewing and guiding major plans of actionThe PepsiCo Risk O functional diverse gi responsible for repor efforts to the Board. impacts in agricultur regulatory changes business.
-The Board throughout the year related issues are ir Reviewing and guiding strategyReviewing and guiding strategy Setting performance objectivesThe PepsiCo Risk O functional diverse gi responsible for repor efforts to the Board. impacts in agricultur regulatory changes business.
-The Board throughout the year related issues are ir Report on Form 10- guiding strategyii.
-The governance r PepsiCo's compreh sustainability.
-The fu issues an integral pa sustainability topics including forests-related issues across the organization.
-The PepsiCo Risk Committee (PRC) is a cross-functional diverse group that meets regularly and is responsible for reporting progress on risk mitigation efforts to the Board.
-The PRC reviews potential impacts in agricultural commodity supplies and regulatory changes that may impact PepsiCo's business.
-The Board receives updates on key risks throughout the year.
-Key risks related to forests-related issues are included in our 2021 Annual Report on Form 10-K. ii.
-The governance mechanisms selected reflect PepsiCo's comprehensive approach to sustainability.
-The full Board considers sustainability issues an integral part of its business oversight, as sustainability topics are integrated into, and not separate from, our business strategy.
+Frequency that forests-related issues are a scheduled agenda item Governance mechanisms into which forests- related issues are integrated Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance Overseeing acquisitions, mergers, and divestitures i.
+Board oversight: The Sustainability, Diversity and Public Policy Committee assists the Board with oversight of PepsiCo's policies, programs and risks concerning key sustainability matters.
+The committee typically meets 4x/year and is comprised of independent directors with a mix of public policy, risk, international and science-related skills,

+0 Overseeing major qualifications and experience.
+One of the key Ca apital expenditures agenda item for these meetings is a review of P Providing employee progress on our sustainability goals, which include in ncentives those related to deforestation.
+The Board also R Reviewing and oversees PepsiCo's integrated risk management a uiding annual framework to address top strategic, financial, - udgets operating, business, compliance, safety, Reviewing and reputational and other risks, including forests- uiding business related issues across the organization.
+The - lans PepsiCo Risk Committee (PRC) is a cross- Reviewing and functional diverse group that meets regularly and is uiding corporate responsible for reporting progress on risk mitigation Ŭ • · efforts to the Board.
+The Board receives updates on esponsibility strategy key risks throughout the year.
+Key risks related to Reviewing and sustainability matters, including risks applicable to - uiding major plans of climate change and forests-related issues, are ction included in our 2022 Annual Report on Form 10-K. Reviewing and gu uiding risk ii.
+The governance mechanisms selected reflect m nanagement policies PepsiCo's comprehensive approach to R Reviewing and sustainability.
+The full Board considers sustainability gu uiding strategy issues an integral part of its business oversight, as S Setting performance sustainability topics are integrated into, and not ot bjectives separate from, our business strategy.